Becoming a Substitute Teacher in California

 DOWNLOAD OUR LIVESCAN FORM

-Click to download the pre-filled pdf to ensure Scoot receives your Live Scan results!
+Click to download the pre-filled Request for Live Scan Service Form to ensure Scoot receives your Live Scan results!
+This is what you’ll take to the WellnessMart and send to Scoot.

-- Achieved a score of 3 or higher on the College Board AP English exam and a score of 3 or higher on the AP Calculus or the AP Statistics exam.
+- Achieved a score of 3 or higher on the College Board AP English exam, AP Calculus, and AP Statistics exam.

-- Achieved a score of at least 500 on the SAT English exam and a score of at least 550 on the SAT mathematics exam.
+- Achieved a score of at least 500 on the SAT Critical Reading exam and a score of at least 550 on the SAT Mathematics exam.

 - Achieved a score of at least 22 on the ACT English exam and a score of at least 23 on the ACT mathematics exam.